sendanor/trustpoint-api/README.md

 Installation
 ------------

-Simplest way to install is to use [npm](http://npmjs.org/):
+Simplest way to install is to use [npm](http://npmjs.org/), just simply `npm install /path/to/trustpoint-api`.

-   npm install xml2js
-   npm install /path/to/trustpoint-api

-(FIXME: Why xml2js did not install automatically?)

 License
 -------